 The truth is, you’ll sometimes find your fear, uncertainty or doubt is justified, but as long as it’s amorphous it’ll just kinda sit there, leading to wasted time worrying or wasted time stalled.
 Being honest with yourself is incredibly important.
 Being honest with yourself is a huge way to combat your own FUD.
 The biggest victory over FUD is not letting it interfere with you accomplishing the things you want to do.

-So get out there and go for a jog, use a library in Go, write a React app, whatever.
+So get out there and go for a jog, use a library in Go, write a React app with inline arrow functions.
 The cost of doing something slightly less than 100% perfect is a lot less than the cost of doing nothing.

 - Benny Powers and Dan Abramov on React vs Web Components.
 Discussion on differences and the FUD surrounding each.